Technical Specification v1.0

 1 Protocol Fundamentals

 Every Abject has a built-in ask handler.
-Send it a natural-language question, and it answers using its own manifest and source code as context, via an LLM.
+Send it a natural-language question, and it answers from its own self-knowledge, via an LLM.
 If no LLM is available, it falls back to a plain manifest description.

 The protocol is a single primitive: one method, one question, one answer.